 Camber Sands (55 miles)

-Mountainous sand dunes and vast expanses so even when it's full you can find a space for yourselves.
+Mountainous sand dunes and vast expanses so even when it's busy you can find a space for yourselves.
+Good amenities.

 Birling Gap (56 miles)

 Chalk and shingle beach good for rock pools, fossil hunting and safe paddling, very popular with surfers and kite fliers, excellent local walks with loads of butterflies in season.